 An HSA will be opened with Optum Bank® for all newly enrolled HSA participants.
-Once your account is opened, you will receive a Welcome Kit in the mail.
+Once your account is opened, you will receive a Welcome Kit with a debit card in the mail.
 As long as you maintain an account balance of \$500 or more, you will not be charged the \$1 monthly account maintenance fee.
 If your account balance is \$2,000 or more, you can choose to invest funds - look for details in your Welcome Kit.